Poetry Chapbook Lab

 Information Sessions

 We want to learn about you and your project.
-Join Charlotte Lit Co-founder/Chapbook Lab Director Kathie Collins and other potential applicants for one of four information sessions (Zoom and in-person options available).
+Join Charlotte Lit Co-founder/Chapbook Lab Director Kathie Collins and other potential applicants via Zoom for one of four information sessions.
 These informal sessions give you a chance to introduce yourself, meet our program director, and ask questions that will help you decide whether this year’s Chapbook Lab is right for you.
 (All applicants are required to attend one information session as part of the application process.)

 Register here for one of the dates below.